BingHawk/SE4GI_project/README.md

 this will install all dependancies listed in the project.
 See below for list of dependancies.

+For template, download the template and run

+    npm install

+if this gives an error with something called "gyp":

+    conda deactivate se4g
+    conda install python 2.7

 ## Full list of dependancies:

 ### Python: